AUSTRALIAN

 ORGANIC GROWTH

 In retrospect, the concept was innovative.
-Plus it appealed to the younger generation – the media dubbed ‘Metrosexuals’.
-Hanlon® created something for himself but it was the type of grooming product a twenty-something health conscious male consumer was also looking for.
-Modern, minimalist, masculine and environmentally conscious.
-The brand established a sales reputation and continued to be marketed with guerrilla word-of-mouth, graffiti posters and sporadic print coverage.
-As Lady Luck had it, the brand was later announced as the ‘Number one men's selling skincare line in Myer, Sydney’.
+Plus its department store counterculture appealed to a younger generation – the media dubbed ‘Metrosexuals’.
+Hanlon® created something for himself but it was exactly the type of grooming product a twenty-something health conscious male consumer was looking for.
+Modern, minimalist and masculine.
+The brand established a sales reputation and continued to be marketed with its signature: guerrilla word-of-mouth, graffiti posters and sporadic print coverage.
+As Lady Luck would have it again, the brand was later announced as the ‘Number one men's selling skincare line in Myer, Sydney’.

 SPIN ME ROUND